-In addition, the Financial Risk Management Policy includes limits on credit exposures to wholesale and groups of counterparties driven by credit ratings and an internal due diligence process.
+In addition, the Financial Risk Management Policy includes limits on credit exposures to wholesale counterparties driven by credit ratings and an internal due diligence process.
 Whilst credit ratings can provide an indication of the creditworthiness of a counterparty, the Society supplements this information with market knowledge to generate a more complete view of its counterparties.